zachariaswik/FE405_Project/ImplementationTeams.md

         - reportinService + MQ / Teamlead (1)
         - reportinService + classroomDB(1)

-Finally, I would have two people team dealing with Security and Quality.
+Finally, I would have two people dealing with Security and Quality.
 We also have the tech lead in this team, who owns the whole product.

 * Security/Quality team
     * UserDB & auth (1)